tlevine/www.thomaslevine.com/content/!/data-science/index.md

 I remember things.
 Also, keep in mind that these topics would be only shallowly discussed in an introductory course and that the professional data scientist would have deeper knowledge in many of these areas.

+## Other thoughts

+(I also see ergonomics as a mindset, so maybe any discipline is a mindset.)